supabase/supavisor/docs/configuration/tenants.md

 `ip_version` - the ip address type of the connection to the database server

-`upstream_ssl` - the ssl certificate to use when connecting to the database server
+`upstream_ssl` - enforce an SSL connection on the tenant database

 `upstream_verify` - how to verify the ssl certificate